EmilyAbrahart/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+Sessions give us a way of persisting data across requests.
+We can use it for authentication purposes, so that users don't have to re-enter their credentials everytime they make a request to the API.

-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner. bcrypt hashes passwords so that we can store them securely - meaning we don't have to store them in plain text.

-1. What does bcrypt do to slow down attackers?
+1. What does bcrypt do to slow down attackers? bcrypt adds time to our security algorithm, meaning that attackers are unable to use rainbow tables efficiently to crack our hashed passwords if they were to be leaked.

 1. What are the three parts of the JSON Web Token?
+Header, Payload, Signature

 ## Project Set Up